Forensic psychology and present-day use | 02

 2. Competency to trial: This is one of the most important matters to consider, a person who may be accused or victim or simple witness on the stand.It is important to understand whether the person is stable enough to give his words as evidence before the court.For example, a rape victim may have gone through PTSD (Post-traumatic stress disorder) which may reduce her competency to clearly recall all the information, she might be confused or diluted in some point.
 On the other hand, a witness might be a class bias one which should be carefully short out considering his credibility and reliability.

 3. The maturity of a person: Once the determination of maturity was very simple; based on age or mental capacity but nowadays things are much more complicated, in many cases 10 years old is more capable than 18 years old.
 So the realization of criminal activities and the consequence can be calculated by a 10 yeas old, even he may think and use his defense to get rid of his crime.
-The forensic psychologist found many cases like this which put them in a very uncomfortable situation to live with but at the same time judiciary need some suggestion to deal with this issues.
-Similarly quite opposite scene is there too many capable major people who are able to do the daily job often may not understand the nature and consequence of their or the legal proceedings.
+The forensic psychologist found many cases like this which put them in a very uncomfortable situation to live with but at the same time judiciary need some suggestion to deal with these issues.
+Similarly, quite opposite scene is there too many capable major people who are able to do the daily job often may not understand the nature and consequence of their or the legal proceedings.
 These issues rely on the forensic psychologist so that no one can misuse the legal loophole.
 Here we may mention insanity defense is a quite popular one in many countries over 35% claim such defense but interestingly enough only less than 1% are actually getting such insanity defense.

 4. Family Court: Family issues like child custody, liability is decided based on the best protection for the child.
 Parents psychology, relation with child, the reason behind the issues can find out by the psychologist.
 In the modern judicial system, there are often standard procedure to help make the correct decision.